pichapp/Bioinfo4B/SingleCell/README.md

 - Dimensionality reduction (PCA, UMAP).
 - Clustering & cell type assignment.

-We suggest that you follow one of the two following tutorials, based on whether you prefer R or Python.
+We suggest that you follow the following tutorials.
+Second one adds the spatial data, have a look at it if there is time.
 Please refer to the documentation of these tools directly for information on how to install them and get started.
-1) The [Guided Clustering Tutorial](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html#identification-of-highly-variable-features-feature-selection) by [Seurat](https://satijalab.org/seurat/), which uses R.
+1) Seurat - Guided Clustering Tutorial.
+Please save the R script and the data in the same folder and start following the instructions in an R platform of your choice.
+Note that M1 M2 Macs do not work with the R package Seurat.
+The guide is adapterd from the following tutorial, feel free to check it out: [Guided Clustering Tutorial](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html#identification-of-highly-variable-features-feature-selection) .
-In this tutorial, you will analyse a count matrix based on the PBMC-3K dataset you use in Task 1 (but the full set instead of a subset).
+In this tutorial, you will analyse a count matrix based on a dataset, which you will practice creating in the Task 2.
-2) The [Preprocessing and clustering](https://scverse-tutorials.readthedocs.io/en/latest/notebooks/basic-scrna-tutorial.html) tutorial by [Scanpy](https://scanpy.readthedocs.io/en/stable/index.html), which uses Python.
-This tutorial uses a different dataset, but this should not matter for your understanding of the workflow.
+2) Once you find the time or cal also be considered for a project: The [Analysis, visualization, and integration of spatial datasets with Seurat](https://satijalab.org/seurat/articles/spatial_vignette)

 ### TASK 2: Run STARSolo to generate a gene expression count matrix
 Now that you have been introduced to the basics of single cell analyses, let's have a look to see how single cell gene expression matrices are actually generated.
 In this part, we will use the STAR algnment program to map sequencing read to a reference genome.
 This alignment will be the basis for determining the expression levels of different transcripts in single cells.

+#### Running STARSolo on the HPC

 To get started, connect to the earth cluster.
 On the cluser, there is a shared folder for the Bioinfo4B course.